 Once a child enters a query in the search bar, Kiddle will open a list of related links.
 The first one to three results will include secure sites and pages written specifically for children that publishers select and control by hand.

 The next four to seven results will include sites that include content written in simple language so young children can understand what they’re researching.
 These are also carefully selected and reviewed by publishers.
 Eighth results go on include sites written for adults that are still filtered by Google’s secure search.
 However, they are a little harder for children to understand.

-Something to keep in mind that Kiddle is in English, and the results of the searches you perform will also be displayed in this language.
+Something to keep in mind that Kiddle is not in Spanish, it is in English, and the results of the searches you perform will also be displayed in this language.
 Although it allows them to search with keywords in other languages, their results are still in English.

 We mustn’t neglect ourselves

-Children are exposed to the Internet at younger ages and the content found on the World Wide Web, so counting a child-friendly and carefully monitored search engine can be a big plus as long as we don’t neglect supervision.
+Children are exposed to the Internet at younger and younger ages and to the content found on the World Wide Web, so having a child-friendly search engine or a child-friendly and carefully monitored search engine can be a huge advantage as long as we don’t neglect supervision.

 Kiddle is a child-oriented search engine, but parents and educators cannot set aside children’s use of the Internet.
 So that they can guide them and help them learn and satisfy their curiosity, the search engine has a tip section for adults.